 Lufthansa Arithmetic Test

 Working with numbers is an important part of many aviation jobs, so you will often be given an arithmetic test during the recruitment process.
 These are similar to numerical reasoning tests, which assess your ability to work with numerical information.
 You will have to show basic skills like addition, subtraction, multiplication, and more complex ones like interpreting graphs and charts, fractions, and percentages.

-Vocabulary Test/English Test
+Lufthansa Vocabulary And English Test

 Good communication skills are extremely important, especially for customer-facing roles like cabin crew, so you will be given an English test.
 This assesses things like basic grammar and vocabulary, proving you have a certain level of language skill, and other verbal reasoning skills, like processing information and advanced comprehension.